EducationShinyAppTeam/Style_Guide/README.md

    + Games will use the icon gamepad
    + Explorations will use the icon wpexplorer

+4. Last Tab Element:  References--REQUIRED
+    + This page is where you will place a reference list for all of the following items that you used in your app:
+      - All `R` packages you used
+      - Sources of Code you used directly or drew heavily upon
+      - Pictures and/or other images
+      - Data sets
+    + Refer to the Documentation Section of this Style Guide for more information

-4. Last Element: Penn State Logo
+5. Last Element: Penn State Logo
    + The bottom of the sidebar should contain the Penn State Logo (see the Penn State Branding section).

 ### Penn State Branding